 The controller stores some of the control parameters in nonvolatile memory.
-To reset all control parameters (and actuator position) back to the factory default settings, power up the controller with the 0 key held down.
+To reset all control parameters (and actuator position) back to the factory default settings, power up the controller with the 0 key held down and keep it pressed until the display reply's with a prompt to reset the controller.
 The LCD will prompt with a confirmation message.
 Press 1 to confirm or 0 to cancel.